-Warning - Document uncontrolled when printed!
-The current version of this document is maintained on the AIIHE website at www.aiihe.edu.au
+N.B.
+The document is uncontrolled when printed!
+The current version of this document is maintained on the AlIHE website at www.aiihe.edu.au.

-Appendix 1: Academic misconduct penalties matrix1
+Appendix 1: Academic Misconduct Penalties Matrix1

-CRITERIA An overall judgement as to whether a case is Minor or Major is made on the basis of an overall qualitative assessment based on the criteria set out in this matrix.
-Where the offence straddles Minor and Major, the person should in general, for a first offence be treated as a Minor offence unless the intent and impact are such to warrant a full investigation.
-Second or subsequent offence in the middle range will generally be investigated as Major offences.
-MINOR OFFENCE <<<<<< >>>>>>> MAJOR OFFENCE History of Misconduct No prior history Previous Minor offence Previous Minor Offence(s) or multiple Major offence(s) Type of Misconduct Nature of the breach Referencing or attribution of work is not clear or inadequate, or has numerous errors; Inappropriate paraphrasing Failure to reference and/or cite adequately.
-Copying fragments of material from websites, book or other publications.
-Acquiring, attempting to acquire, possessing, or distributing restricted assessment-related material or information such as examination questions or an examination question paper without the prior authorisation of the relevant Course Coordinator Disseminating false or dishonest information in relation to the performance of other scholars and students Deliberate biased marking of assessment.
+CRITERIA An overall judgement as to whether a case is Minor or Major is made on the basis of an overall qualitative assess based on the criteria set out in this matrix.
+Where the offence straddles Minor and Major, the person should in get for a first offence, be treated as a Minor offence unless the intent and impact are such to warrant a full investigat Second or subsequent offences in the middle range will generally be investigated as Major offences.
+MINOR OFFENCE <<<<<<>>>>>>>> MAJOR OFFENCE History of Misconduct No prior history Previous Minor offence Previous Minor Offence(s) or multiple Major offence(s) Type of Misconduct Nature of the breach Referencing or attribution of work is not clear or inadequate, or has numerous errors; Inappropriate paraphrasing Failure to reference and/or cite adequately.
+Copying fragments of material from websites, books or other publications.
+Acquiring, attempting to acquire, possessing, or distributing restricted assessment-related material or information such as examination questions or an examination question paper without the prior authorisation of the relevant Course Coordinator Disseminating false or dishonest information in relation to the performance of other scholars and students Deliberately biased marking of assessment.
 Falsifying or fabricating data.
 Providing a student with the opportunity to copy or plagiarise work completed by another person; offering or accepting bribes for academic or career gain Extent of Misconduct Amount or proportion of assessment item or work that is not the person's own.
-Extent to which the process is compromised.
+The extent to which the process is compromised.
 A few paragraphs, or graphics A proportion or segment of the work.
 Comprises minimal original work Significant appropriation of ideas or artistic work.
 Multiple pages or sections of text or graphics copied.
 Selling, procuring or hawking a number of exam papers, exam scripts or assignments.